Floydlang/floyd/docs/README.md

 2. Programming the interaction between your internal process and the outside world: Floyd Systems and Floyd Processes.
 3. Mapping the program to the cpu and memory system: Floyd's augmentation mechanism and parallelism functions.

 Floyd is a small and friendly language that is easy to learn.
-It looks like Javascript or C. It is statically typed with type inference and runs on a bytecode interpreter (now) and natively using LLVM (not implemented).
-It's got built in types for vector, dictionaries, JSON, a struct type and strings.
+It looks like Javascript or C. It is statically typed with type inference and runs on a bytecode interpreter (now) and natively using LLVM (implementation in progress).
+It's got built in types for vectors, dictionaries, JSON, a struct type and strings.
 All values are immutable / persistent data structures using HAMT and other techniques.
 Floyd uses reference counting internally.

 It's a mashup of imperative, functional and OOP.
 Functions defaults to pure (but with normal local variables).
 TBD: protocol type allows polymorphism.
 There is no encapsulation (yet).